badj/api-with-cypress-e2e-tests-poc/README.md

 ## TODO

+1. Integrate API mocking for CRUD using RestAssured or WireMock and add to Github Actions workflow to showcase it as part of this repo poc/showcase.
-1. Integrate Cucumber BDD for the Cypress end-to-end tests
+2. Integrate Cucumber BDD for the Cypress end-to-end tests

 [_⇡ Return to the Table of Contents_](#table-of-contents)